ajwild320/Project-Trivia-Inferno/BUILD.md

    ---NOTE: this will eventually be updated out as project development continues!

-5. Type <code>nodemon app.js</code> this will run the program on your local port
+5. Type <code>nodemon app.js</code> this will run the program on your local port 5.a If terminal says nodemon not found input <code>npm i nodemon -g --force<code> and retry step 5

 6. Go to Google Chrome and enter http://localhost:3000/